clux/probes/content/post/2024-10-01-prometheus-minified.md

 In theory, you should be able to get decent node monitoring with less than 400 metrics.

+## In Practice

+The way to achieve this, unfortunately is not by opting in to signals, but to opting-out of nearly everything.
+Thus the problems start here.

 ### Limitations

 The problems with expecting this type of perfection in practice is that many metric producers are very inefficient / overly lenient with their output.
 You can see below for some examples, but without extreme tuning you can generally expect a **5x inefficiency factor** to apply to the above in practice.